cmtchssn/Dissertation/README.md

 ### Day 018
 New GPU from Derick!
 Let's take it for a spin.
 After much copying and pasting from dmccooey.com/polyhedra, I have a D4, 6, 8, 10, 12, and 20.
 All meshes are perfectly sorted.
 The code leaves a bit to be desired.
 I've talked to Jesse about moving the `MakeD`*n*`()` methods to the same scripts containing the static data, but I'm going to have to look into making methods work inside static classes.
 I'm going for a short walk and will tackle that next.
 After getting static class methods to work in public classes, I should start learning how to spawn each item in-game.

+The static methods can be called by non-static classes, but I need more info to make it work.
+Meanwhile, I learned how to spawn items in-game and it is super cool.
+I declared a variable for an empty object, then made a simple if statement saying if "n" is pressed, spawn a D4 inside the empty game object at my location.
+I can still tweak the location and how it spawns, but I'm super pumped about it.
+Also, I need to require or somehow add the renderer material I'm using to the classes defining and creating the shapes so when I later spawn them they will already have materials.

+### Day 019
+Let's start with the renderer material sorting, then start a UI to choose which shape to generate.
+It is also worthwhile to see about learning what face is making contact with the floor, or just how to differentiate the faces via scripting.
+My first thought is to check which vertices are touching the floor and derive what face contains those points.

 ---

 ### Jesse Meeting 001